rtu-dataframe/django-gunicorn/readme.md

 # How to use this image

 ## Basic Setup
+Starting a new container with the ready-to-production environment it's really simple, in a nutshell:

     FROM simonefardella/django-gunicorn
     ENV DJANGO_APP=helloworld                # will start /django_app/helloworld/wsgi.py bound to port 80

+## REQUIREMENTS
+This image, becomes with a built-in battery system that manages the pip requirements installation, in fact if you want to install some python packages, you have to deploy the requirements.txt file in the same folder of your app, the dockerfile will look for requirements.txt file, and, if found, will install all requirements.

 ## Executing one off commands